odud-by/uae-fdi-resilience-analysis/README.md

 **1. Multi-year capital deployment in advanced technology**

 Large-scale AI and data infrastructure investments are committed and phased beyond 2025.
 The Microsoft–G42 partnership includes a $15 billion investment program, with significant deployment completed by end-2025 and additional capital scheduled through 2026–2029.
 The UAE’s 5 GW “Stargate” AI campus, supported by global partners including Nvidia and Oracle, is rolling out capacity through 2026.
-These are long-horizon capex programs, supporting a forecast that moderates gradually rather than reverting quickly.
+These long-horizon capex programs support a forecast that moderates gradually rather than reverting quickly.

 **2. Ongoing greenfield pipeline, not fully realized flows**